Its4Nik/NGX-Error/README.md

 ## Contributing

-Do you want to share your own pack of various error screen?
+Do you want to share your own pack of various error screens?

 Well open up a pull request and I'll add it. 😃